gabrielrowan/sales_analysis/README.md

 ## Analysis

-When analysing this data, I looked at the following:

-1) Displaying a bar chart showing sales per country, ranked highest to lowest
+Questions analysed while examining the data:

+1) What are the countries with the highest amount of sales?
-2) Showing how the different deal sizes (small, medium, large) make up the total sales in the top 5 selling countries
+2) How do the different deal sizes (small, medium, large) make up the total sales in the top 5 selling countries?
-3) Comparing the sales trends over time in the UK in 2003 and 2004
+3) How sales trends in the US compare between 2003 and 2004?
-5) Showing the sales revenue of different product lines in the US
+4) What is the sales revenue from the  different product lines in the US?
-6) Examining who were top 10 customers whose orders make the most money
+5) Who are the top 10 customers whose orders make the most money?
-7) Showing the Percentage Share of Revenue from Top 3 Customers
+6) What is the the Percentage Share of Revenue from Top 3 Customers?

 ![top_3_cust_rev](https://github.com/user-attachments/assets/261dd098-c96b-40a6-994e-0fc861f434e1)

-8) Answering how much of the total revenue is made from the top 10 customers
-9) Calculating how many orders were cancelled
-10) Working out how much revenue was lost from cancelled orders
+7) What proportion of orders come from each different continent?
+8) Which US States are the most profitable in terms of sales?
+Which are the least?

 ## Ending comments